 Not all glucosamine / chondroitin supplements are created equal, with a lot of questions being raised about the amount of the supplement that makes it into the circulation when ingested orally.

-Supplements can take up to one month for improvements to be noticeable.
+Supplements can take up to one month for improvements to be noticeable, so you may not see changes straight away.

 As always, speak to your Vet before starting your dog on any new supplements.